marwanfmostafa/Readme-Generator/Main/README.md

   ## Contributing

-  N/A
+  NA

   ## Tests

-  N/A
+  NA

   ## Questions

-  If you have any questions feel free to reach out to me via my Github: [ralstonb9](https://github.com/ralstonb9) or you can e-mail me at ross@gmail.com
+  If you have any questions feel free to reach out to me via my Github: [NA](https://github.com/NA) or you can e-mail me at NA